dardi20/dardi20/README.md

 - 👋 Hi, I’m @dardi20
-- 👀 I’m interested in JAVA AND MACHINE LEARNING
+- 👀 I’m interested in JAVA and Machine Learning applications
 - 🌱 I’m currently improving on JAVA
 - 💞️ I’m looking to collaborate on any JAVA/Python based projects.
 - 📫 How to reach me dardi259@gmail.com